Almost Optimal Variance-Constrained Best Arm Identification: Abstract

 \section{Abstract}

-We design and analyze VA-LUCB, a parameter-free algorithm, for identifying the best arm under the fixed-confidence setup and under a stringent constraint that the variance of the chosen arm is strictly smaller than a given threshold.
+We design and analyze {\em Variance-Aware-Lower and Upper Confidence Bound} (VA-LUCB), a parameter-free algorithm, for identifying the best arm under the fixed-confidence setup and under a stringent constraint that the variance of the chosen arm is strictly smaller than a given threshold.
 An upper bound on VA-LUCB's sample complexity is shown to be characterized by a fundamental variance-aware hardness quantity $H_{\mathrm{VA}}$.
-By proving a lower bound, we show that sample complexity of VA-LUCB is optimal up to a factor logarithmic in $H_{\mathrm{VA}}$.
+By proving an information-theoretic lower bound, we show that sample complexity of VA-LUCB is optimal up to a factor logarithmic in $H_{\mathrm{VA}}$.
 Extensive experiments corroborate the dependence of the sample complexity on the various terms in $H_{\mathrm{VA}}$.
-By comparing VA-LUCB's empirical performance to a close competitor RiskAverse-UCB-BAI by \citet{David2018}, our experiments suggest that VA-LUCB has the lowest sample complexity for this class of risk-constrained best arm identification problems, especially for the riskiest instances.
+By comparing VA-LUCB's empirical performance to a close competitor RiskAverse-UCB-BAI by David {\em et al.}~\cite{David2018}, our experiments suggest that VA-LUCB has the lowest sample complexity for this class of risk-constrained best arm identification problems, especially for the riskiest instances.